-While in Rome, you will wind your way through the fabled towns in Tuscany with stops in Sienna, Florence, Traquanda and Montecatini.
+While in Rome, you’ll have the option (for an extra fee) of taking a weekend excursion with other students where you will wind your way through the fabled towns in Tuscany with stops in Sienna, Florence, Traquanda and Montecatini.
 With the historical center of Siena famous for its colorful Palio horse race, the highly sophisticated medieval city of Florence, and the beautiful landscapes of Trequanda.
 But wait…are you itching to see more?
 You’ll have a look into the magnificent flower strewn mountains of Capri, the city buried under volcanic ash known as Pompeii and the beautiful coastal town of Sorento.
 As if that wasn’t enough, there is a visit to the famous volcano, Mount Vesuvius, that erupted over the town of Pompeii.

 Dates & Costs